 Since eyeliners come in the many forms above how do you know what’s best for you?
 Well, you think about what look you’re trying to achieve, for a natural look pencils especially regular pencils are the way to go.
 For a bold and or dramatic look, liquid or gel liners work best.
 Finally, if you want to full-on Smokey eye then Kohl eyeliner is your best bet.

 Another factor that is important when choosing what to use is the time you have available to put on the look.
 You don’t want to be in a hurry and try to put on liquid eyeliner that is a recipe for disaster if I ever saw one.
 So choose based on what look you want and the time you have available.

 Which is your go-to eyeliner?
-Take the survey to see how you stack up .if you enjoyed this post share on your social media
+Take the survey to see how you stack up. if you enjoyed this post share it on your social media.Follow me on social media